TritonDataCenter/sdc-docker/docs/index.md

-If you have a Joyent Cloud account *and* are setup to use [its CLI](https://apidocs.joyent.com/cloudapi/#getting-started) in any of the Joyent Cloud datacenters, then you can move on to the next step.
+If you have a Joyent Cloud account *and* are setup to use [its CLI](https://apidocs.joyent.com/cloudapi/#getting-started) in any of the Joyent Cloud data centers, then you can move on to the next step.
 To test that you are setup you can run `sdc-getaccount`:

     $ sdc-getaccount